Stroud tosses 6 TDs, No. 5 Ohio St blows out No. 7 Mich St

-Stroud tied a school record with six touchdown passes — all in the first half — as No. 5 Ohio State bolted out to a 49-point halftime lead on the way to a startling 56-7 rout Saturday that eliminated the Spartans from the Big Ten East race.
+Stroud tied a school record with six touchdown passes — all in the first half — as No. 5 Ohio State bolted out to a 49-point halftime lead on the way to a startling 56-7 rout Saturday that eliminated the Spartans (9-2, 6-2 Big Ten, No. 7 CFP) from the Big Ten East race.

-Next up, the annual rivalry game and hatefest against No. 8 Michigan that may end up determining the winner of the division.
+Next up for the Buckeyes (10-1, 8-0, No. 4 ) is the annual rivalry game and hatefest against No. 8 Michigan that carries even greater meaning this year – the winner will claim the division, advance to the conference championship game on Dec.
+4 and stay alive for the College Football Playoff.

 ”We’ve got everything riding on this thing coming up right around the corner,” Ohio State coach Ryan Day said. ”And I got to tell you, the game wasn’t even over yet and I was thinking about it.
 There’s just so much going on here.”